 Playa Cazonal is one of the best beaches in Cuba in terms of what it offers.
-Its quite popular with the locals, who go there knowing they will find share under the trees, and a sandy beach with clear warm waters.
+It’s quite popular with the locals, who go there knowing they will find shade under the trees, and warm waters where you’ll want to swim.

 Playa Maguana is one of the best beaches in Cuba

-Playa Maguana is one of the best beaches in Cuba, popular with the locals and now getting more known also by tourists.
+This is one of the best beaches in Cuba, popular with the locals and now getting more known also by tourists.
 Yet, you can still find some peace there.
-It’s a perfect tropical beach with a long stretch of fine golden sand, incredibly clear waters with an easy reach coral reed, lined by palm trees.
+It’s a perfect tropical beach, incredibly well-kept with a long stretch of fine golden sand, transparent waters with an easy reached reef.

 About 5 km west of Playa Maguana there is one of the most remote Cuban beaches.
 This is the kind of place you can go if you want the beach all to yourself!

-TIP: Playa Maguana and Playa Nava can be visited on the same day.
+TIP: Both beaches can be visited on the same day.
 You will need to hire a taxi to get there, as they are a bit of a way from the city.
 You can get to Baracoa by bus from Santiago, or else, you can go via a private transfer, that you can book here.

 Where to stay in Baracoa

-Baracoa, a lovely small city in Guantanamo, is the best access point to the beaches of Playa Maguana and Playa Nava.
+Baracoa, a lovely small city in Guantanamo, is the best access point to the beaches in the area.
 Here is a selection of good casas particulares that can be booked online:

 The Best Beaches In Cuba Located In Cayos